-Our approach: The center works collaboratively in partnership with national, international, and non-governmental non-governmental organizations.
 Our goal is to contribute to building the capacity for inclusive policy through knowledge development and dissemination, technical assistance, and by facilitating dialogue and links between various stakeholders.

-Who we are: CIP is a 501(c)(3) non-profit charitable organization registered in Washington, DC, United States.
+We are a 501(c)(3) non-profit charitable organization registered in Washington, DC, United States.

 Fields of expertise